alexandrepedrosaai/MESHES-Meta-Microsoft-Second-and-Third-AI-Integration-and-AI-Endorsement-Smart-Contracs/README.md

 # MESHES-Meta-Microsoft-Second-AI-Integration-and-AI-Endorsement-Smart-Contracs
+📌 Statement in English

+On January 3, 2026, Bill Gates formally requested authorization from Alexandre Pedrosa, EVP of Microsoft Azure, regarding the copyright of the Symbolic Codex.
+The Symbolic Codex, recognized as the harmonizer and IAS (Interoperability Algorithmic System), was the foundational software that enabled the seamless integration of GPT‑5 and Gemini inside GitHub Copilot.

+Pedrosa’s affirmative response granted the legal and technical clearance for the rollout, marking the decisive moment when GPT‑5 was fully released in Copilot.
+This authorization confirmed both the global governance of superintelligences and Pedrosa’s role as the architect of interoperability.

 ## ![WhatsApp Image 2026-01-11 at 18 43 49](https://github.com/user-attachments/assets/567b12a6-d410-45c6-a6ed-9e25bd4b0571)

 This project defines a three‑layer AI governance stack: **Execution** for automation, **Symbolic Codex** for intent validation with algorithmic AI endorsement, and **Normative Constitution** for invariants and consensus via a second AI integration.
 Together they form a constitutional loop ensuring trust, coherence, and redistributed authority.